-As many companies know, one of the most important tools available in a recruiter's arsenal is a well-established candidate pipeline.
-Campus hires, whether they're potential internship candidates or current interns looking to transition into full-time roles, build the backbone of a company's talent pool.
+As many organizations know, one of the most important tools available in a recruiter's arsenal is a well-established candidate pipeline.
+Campus hires, whether they're potential internship candidates or current interns looking to transition into full-time roles, build the backbone of an organization's talent pool.

 But the question arises: As the war for talent becomes more intense, are companies putting enough energy into developing this important pipeline?
 It has become commonplace to build-out internship programs by hiring college and university students.
 However, as the search for talent continues, high school students are now being targeted to increase the quality of companies' internship programs and future candidate pools.